tugcecerit/Platform-Game/README.md

 User Stories
 As a player, I would like to jump over the obstacles by using the up arrow key.
 As a player, I would like to shoot the ufos by using the space key to get more points.
-As a player, I would like try to hit the highest score to break the highest score record.
+As a player, I would like try to hit 3000 points or shoot 10 ufos.

 MVP Goals
 Adding a moving background to seem the character running.